The Teddy Bear Hospital is back in 2022! To learn all about this meaningful and heartwarming awareness campaign, read this article!

 Where: Arnaud de Villeneuve Campus, 2nd floor

-These days are an opportunity to discuss all the major medical news of the year in the morning and to address best practices in common medical practice topics in the afternoon in the form of workshops.
-This day, like the previous ones, will be posted on the ANDPC website in order to be certified, and the Faculty will handle registrations for doctors wishing to participate.
-In the meantime, save the date in your calendar!
+These sessions provide an opportunity to review all the major medical developments of the year in the morning and to explore best practices in common clinical settings through workshops in the afternoon.
+Like previous sessions, this event will be submitted to the ANDPC website for certification, and the Faculty will handle registrations for physicians wishing to participate.
+In the meantime, mark this date on your calendar!

 • 8:30 a.m.